Last updated on July 17, 2020.

-According to Jeffco Superintendent Jason Glass in The Denver Post: “One side says... to keep everyone home.
+Jeffco Superintendent Jason Glass in May told the The Denver Post: “One side says... to keep everyone home.
 But there are costs to remote learning—academic costs, social, emotional, and economic costs.
 It’s not risk-free to remain doing only remote learning.
 Then we hear a lot from this other extreme that says it’s a hoax—that you should... restore all in-person learning.
 We reject the extreme and polar opposites.
 We have to find a middle ground that restores in-person learning to the greatest extent we can, but we want to do so in a way that takes every prudent step to keep our staff and students safe.”

 5. Massachusetts Department of Elementary and Secondary Education